ricksva/phil1145-Fall2025/generativeAI.md

 this course, because *that* writing is a result of your thinking hard about questions that matter.
-Take a moment to ask *why it is* that so many educational institutions are being encouraged to adopt tools whose main use threatens the learning of the foundational skills that they say they value!
+Take a moment to ask *why it is* that so many educational institutions are being encouraged to adopt tools whose main use threatens the learning of the very skills that they say they value!

+## The Bottom Line
 **For all the cases below, you need to complete the Generative Model Citation Worksheet and include it with your submission**.